neginmohammadzadeh/Task/README.md

 * JavaScript

 ## Setup
-To run this project, you can use the dockerfile:
+To run this project:
+* 1. Clone this repo
+* 2.  open a terminal in the root directory of project
+* 3. Build the image
 * docker build -t myfan .
+* 4. Run the image
 * docker run -p 5000:5000 myfan
+* 5. Once everything has started up, you should be able to access the webapp via http://localhost:5000/ on your host machine.